Enginerd14/CNC-Pen-Plotter/README.md

 # CNC-Pen-Plotter
-A machine that translates G-code to drawings on paper
+A Computer Numerical Controlled machine that translates G-code to drawings on paper by moving a pen along the X and y axes

+## Why I chose this project?

+## Schematic

+## PCB

+## 3D Model

+## BOM